Autonomous Surface Vehicle (ASV)

 Plastic Recycler for 3D printer

-The SJSU engineering makerspace would like to have a system to collect, process, and reuse plastics such as PET.
+The SJSU engineering makerspace would like to have a system to collect, process, and reuse three different types of plastics; PET, PLA and ABS.
 This will help the college of engineering’s community by supplying a renewable material for 3D printing; thus, reducing the environmental impact of the campus community and saving resources by reducing the expenses of purchasing those materials.

-In this project, EPICS students will design and build a machine that shreds these plastics into feedstock that can then be used in a filament extruder to turn that feedstock into 3D printer filament.
+In this project, EPICS students will design and build two machines.
+One machine will shreds these plastics into feedstock.
+The second machine will melt the plastic feedstock and then extrude it into 3D printer filament.
 This filament can then be used for most 3D printed projects manufactured in the community at only a small fraction of the cost on the college of engineering.

 Community Partner: SJSU Makerspace